tabarra/txAdmin/docs/dev_notes.md

     - apparently this can be done in scheduler quite easily by modifying the definition of `TriggerClientEvent`
 - http requests (grouped by resource, grouped by root domain or both?)
 - performance chart with ram usage
-- player count (loger window, maybe with some other data)
+- player count (longer window, maybe with some other data)
+- histogram of session time
+- new players per day
 - top players?
 - map heatmap?!
 - player disconnect reasons